 The key to designing better photo albums and wall art rests in how you select and organize your photos.
 Remember these four steps when you select images to design your next album spreads or wall art clusters:

-Step 1: One story per piece/spread (not a summary)
+Step 1: Create one story per spread (not a summary)

 More often than not, photographers use a number of backdrops or scenes throughout the course of a photo session to capture images of their subjects.
 Each scene offers a new setting and a potentially new story.
 In a photo album, a single scene can be further broken down into several small stories and used to fill multiple spreads; it’s important to note, however, that each spread (two pages, side by side) should be treated as an individual story.